istopwg/ippregistry/README.md

 - apply-pending.sh, a script that applies a list of plain text registrations;
 - register, a tool to apply plain text registration templates to the current IANA IPP XML registry file; and
+- regtosm, a tool for generating a PWG Semantic Model XML schema (in development)
 - regtostrings, a tool for generating the ipp.strings file that provides localized strings for all registered attributes and values.

 ## Prerequisites